ONLYOFFICE/onlyoffice-drupal/README.md

-# ONLYOFFICE Connector module for Drupal
+# ONLYOFFICE module for Drupal

 Contents of this file
 ---------------------